 Psychology majors have many qualities that are attractive to job recruiters.
 Employers find that psychology graduates possess strong people skills.
-Our graduates will acquire good research and writing skills.
-They will be good problem solvers and have well-developed high-level thinking ability when it comes to analyzing, synthesizing and evaluating information.
+Our graduates also acquire research and writing skills.
+They are good problem solvers and have well-developed high-level skills in analyzing, synthesizing and evaluating information.
 Job possibilities may be in biological sciences, computer programming, public affairs, visual psychophysics, image perception, man-machine interface and usability analysis.
-With the electronic advances there is a demand for more user-friendly technologies and training.

-The B.S. psychology program will prepare students to take some of the M.S. degree programs at RIT that provide specific skill training needed in business and industry.
-Many of these programs require only an additional full time equivalent of one year.
-Within the Psychology Department, there are graduate program that offer M.S. degree in School Psychology and Engineering Psychology.
+The B.S. psychology program prepares students to enroll in many of the M.S. degree programs at RIT that provide specific skill training needed in business and industry.
+Some of these programs require only one additional full time year of study.
+The Department of Psychology, offers M.S. degrees in Experimental Psychology and School Psychology.

-The program will also prepare students to pursue graduate degrees in various fields of psychology offered by other colleges and universities.
-Our graduates have strong mathematics, science, and technical background.
+The B.S. program also prepares students to pursue graduate degrees in various fields of psychology offered by other universities.
+Our graduates gain strong mathematics, science, and technical background.